D3fa1t1/UnityTangentNormalMaps-to-OpenGL/README.md

 # UnityTangentNormalMaps-to-OpenGL
-Made in Python 3.9 with 0 skill required
+Made in Python 3.9 with 0 coding skill